Abdel-Rhman-Helal/Clinic_Management_System/README.md

 #  In admin mode :

 The system asks for password, the default password is 1234.
-The system allows 3 trails for the password entry, if the entered password was incorrect for 3 consecutive times
+The system allows 3 trails for the password entry, if the entered password was incorrect for 3 consecutive times, the system shall close.
+After login in the admin mode, the system shall provide the following features:

 1. Add new patient record: